Durham College, Oxford: University of Durham

-In the 19th century, the founders of the nascent University of Durham used the Dean and Chapter's possession of the estates of the former college – along with Henry VIII's and Oliver Cromwell's previous attempts to apply those estates to a university establishment in Durham – to argue that they should be entitled to use those estates to fund the university.
-Charles Thorp, first Warden of the university, wrote:
+In the 19th century, the founders of the nascent University of Durham argued that the Dean and Chapter's possession of the estates of the former college – along with Henry VIII's and Oliver Cromwell's previous attempts to apply those estates to a university establishment in Durham – meant that they should be entitled to use those estates to fund the university.
+Charles Thorp, first Warden of Durham University, wrote:

 The university is the legitimate successor of Durham College, the property of which remained since the reformation in the hands of the Chapter and which successive Governments from Henry VIII downwards have proposed to apply to academic education at Durham.

 Early Durham University calendars contained a note setting out the link between the college and the university, (Note: "It is also a fact worthy of notice that the Dean and Chapter were endowed by Henry VIII, not only with the revenues of the Benedictine Priory at Durham, but also with those of the College connected with it in the University of Oxford.
 This College [...] was dissolved at the Reformation on account of its connexion with the Priory of Durham; and its advowsons and other endowments were granted by Henry VIII to the new Dean and Chapter.
 This body, therefore, is the representative of the ancient College, as well as of the ancient Priory: and thus there is a peculiar fitness in their endeavour to replace the suppressed establishment for education in Oxford by the foundation of a new one of a similar nature at Durham." - "Introduction", The Durham University Calendar (1842)) and the university's coat of arms includes on a canton that of Bishop Hatfield, who endowed Durham College.